Zulko/moviepy/README.rst

 basic operations (cuts, concatenations, title insertions) to be done in a few lines.
 It can also be used for advanced compositing.

-See the full documentation online here_ .
+See the full documentation and demo videos here_ .

 A typical MoviePy script looks like that: ::